KateJohnson/powers/README.md

 The goal of the powers package is to make the computation of powers easier.
 There are built in functions to allow you to compute the square or cube of a vector, or compute an exponent of your choice.

-To load the powers use:
+To load the powers package use:

 ``` r
 library(devtools)